Sharcoux/mic/README.md

     * `rate`: `8000` OR `16000` OR `44100` OR anything valid supported by arecord OR sox, default: `16000`
     * `channels`: `1` OR `2` OR anything valid supported by arecord OR sox, default: `1` (mono)
     * `device`: `hw:0,0` OR `plughw:1, 0` OR anything valid supported by arecord.
 Ignored for sox on macOS.
-    * `exitOnSilence`: The `'silence'` signal is raised after reaching these many consecutive frames, default: '0'
+    * `exitOnSilence`: The `'silence'` signal is raised after reaching these many consecutive frames, default: '3'
+    * `threshold`: The signal amplitude to reach before considering that we received a sound, default: '2000'
     * `debug`: true OR false - can be used to aide in debugging
     * `fileType`: string defaults to 'raw', allows you to set a valid file type such as 'wav' (for sox only) to avoid the no header issue mentioned above, see a list of types [here](http://sox.sourceforge.net/soxformat.html)